ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and responds to client requests, performing the requested actions if the client is authorized.

-An ACME client is represented by an "account key pair".
+An ACME client authenticates to the server by means of an "account key pair".
 The client uses the private key of this key pair to sign all messages sent to the server.
 The server uses the public key to verify the authenticity and integrity of messages from the client.